Criegee oxidation

 The Criegee oxidation is a glycol cleavage reaction in which vicinal diols are oxidized to form ketones and aldehydes using lead tetraacetate.
-It is analogous to the Malaprade reaction, but uses a milder oxidant.
+It is analogous to the use of periodate (Malaprade reaction) but uses a milder oxidant.
 This oxidation was discovered by Rudolf Criegee and coworkers and first reported in 1931 using ethylene glycol as the substrate.

 The rate of the reaction is highly dependent on the relative geometric position of the two hydroxyl groups, so much so that diols that are cis on certain rings can be reacted selectively as opposed to those that are trans on them.
 It was heavily stressed by Criegee that the reaction must be run in anhydrous solvents, as any water present would hydrolyze the lead tetraacetate; however, subsequent publications have reported that if the rate of oxidation is faster than the rate of hydrolysis, the cleavage can be run in wet solvents or even aqueous solutions.
 For example, glucose, glycerol, mannitol, and xylose can all undergo a Criegee oxidation in aqueous solutions, but sucrose cannot.

 Mechanism

-There are two mechanisms proposed for the Criegee oxidation which depend on the configuration of the diol.
+Two mechanisms are proposed for the Criegee oxidation, depending on the configuration of the diol.
 If the oxygen atoms of the two hydroxy groups are conformationally close enough to form a five-membered ring with the lead atom, the reaction occurs via a cyclic intermediate.
 If the structure cannot adopt such a conformation, an alternate mechanism is possible, but is slower.
 Trans-fused five member rings are heavily strained, thus trans-diols that are on a five-membered ring will react slower than cis-alcohols on such a structure.